espressomd/espresso/doc/sphinx/analysis.rst

 Vkappa
 ~~~~~~
-.. todo:: check this
+:meth:`espressomd.analyze.Analysis.Vkappa`

-analyze Vkappa
+.. todo:: Implementation appears to be incomplete

 Calculates the compressibility :math:`V \times \kappa_T` through the
 Volume fluctuations
 :math:`V \times \kappa_T = \beta \left(\langle V^2\rangle - \langle V \rangle^2\right)`
 :cite:`kolb99a`.
 Given no arguments this function calculates
 and returns the current value of the running average for the volume
-fluctuations.
-The argument clears the currently stored values.
-With the
+fluctuations.The `mode=reset` argument clears the currently stored values.
+With `mode=read` the
 cumulative mean volume, cumulative mean squared volume and how many
 samples were used can be retrieved.
-Likewise the option enables you to
+Likewise the option `mode=set` enables you to
 set those.